Why is this measure important?

 - Level 5 – Adverse events that result in an unexpected patient death.
 Unexpected patient deaths always require a comprehensive review of the hospital’s care and systems.

-The events that we track most closely, and that are shown in the graph, are serious events (Levels 3-5) that we believe were preventable.
+The events that we track most closely are serious events (Levels 3-5) that we believe were preventable.

 How do we compare to other hospitals?